-Svaneti on the other hand, is accessible all year round and has its own little airport as well.
-It is popular among hikers for the beautiful scenic paths and the gorgeous landscape.
-It’s a region with lots of history as well, really fascinating.
+Svaneti, on the other hand, is accessible all year round and has its own little airport as well.
+It is popular among hikers for its beautiful scenic paths and gorgeous landscape.
+It’s a region with lots of history as well.
+Really fascinating.

 The road from Zugdidi to Mestia is the only one to access the region.
 It’s a narrow road, often broken, that extends for over 130km and takes quite a long time.

 The weather is also everchanging.
-In the hours along the road, you can easily go from clear sunny skies to pouring rain and eventually get to the snow in Svaneti… While some may find this annoying, for somebody on the hunt for a good shot it can be a blessing.
+In the hours along the road, you can easily go from clear sunny skies to pouring rain and eventually get to the snow in Svaneti… While some may find this annoying, it can be a blessing for somebody on the hunt for a good photo.

-This choice is my way to highlight the mountain itself, removing most of the distractions that would enter the frame with a wide angle.
-If I were to depict a whole scene, maybe to show how big are the mountains surrounding the small villages at their feet, then yes a wide angle would be the lens to go.
-But here it’s all about the mountains, and their immediate surroundings with the menacing clouds.
+This choice is my way of highlighting the mountain itself, removing most of the distractions that would enter the frame with a wide angle.
+If I were to depict a whole scene, maybe to show how big are the mountains surrounding the small villages at their feet, then yes, a wide angle would be the lens to go.
+But here, it’s all about the mountains and their immediate surroundings with the menacing clouds.

 Editing and gear

 There’s very little editing to this photo.
-I wanted to accentuate the clouds even more, so I used the Dodge and Burn tools in Photoshop to add more moodiness.
-I do it slightly differently than most tutorials out there, as I separate the effect in 2 transparent layers with 2 different blending modes (overlay for the dodge layer and soft light for the burn one).
+I wanted to accentuate the clouds even more, so I used Photoshop’s Dodge and Burn tools to add more moodiness.
+I do it slightly differently than most tutorials, as I separate the effect into 2 transparent layers with 2 different blending modes (overlay for the dodge layer and soft light for the burn one).
 I can write or record a tutorial if you’re interested.
 Let me know.